Square Leg

 Square Leg was a British government home defence Command Post and field exercise which was held from 11 to 25 September 1980 and which tested the Transition to War and Home Defence roles of the Ministry of Defence and British government.
-Part of the exercise involved a mock nuclear attack on Britain; the exercise scenario of 150 nuclear weapons striking Britain, with "almost all" of these weapons having a yield ranging from 500 kilotons to 3 megatons and a resulting total yield of 280.5 megatons, was felt to be reasonably realistic, but the post-exercise report stated that a total strike in excess of 1,000 megatons would be likely.
+While featuring some conventional warfare elements such as troop mobilisation, much of the exercise involved a mock nuclear attack on Britain; the exercise scenario of 150 nuclear weapons striking Britain, with the majority of these weapons having a yield ranging from 500 kilotons to 3 megatons and a resulting total yield of 280.5 megatons, was felt to be reasonably realistic, but the post-exercise report stated that a total strike in excess of 1,000 megatons would be more likely.
 An increased ratio of ground bursts to air bursts was depicted to provide all the regional NBC cells with radioactive fallout challenges, with underwater bursts also being depicted.
 Furthermore, the scenario was altered from official assessments as these were highly classified and many participants did not have the appropriate clearance to see them.

 Partial bomb plots were released for England and Wales and for Scotland, but not for Northern Ireland.
-While official casualty figures were not provided, Stan Openshaw and Philip Steadman produced an independent estimate of 29 million deaths (53 percent of the population) and 7 million seriously injured (12 percent), with short-term survivors numbering 19 million (35 percent).
+In the immediate absence of official casualty estimates, Stan Openshaw and Philip Steadman produced an independent estimate of 29 million deaths (53 percent of the population) and 7 million seriously injured (12 percent), with uninjured short-term survivors numbering 19 million (35 percent).
 (Note: Figures based on a partial bomb plot of 127 strikes (68 groundbursts, 59 airbursts); the Home Office and Ministry of Defence repeatedly refused to provide Openshaw and Steadman with the complete bomb plot.)
+By 1982, an official estimate was available which gave the following numbers; 8.5 million blast wave deaths, 2.5 million radiation deaths, 2 million severely injured, and 41 million uninjured.